Summary: The Crisis of European Sciences and Transcendental Phenomenology

 Husserl puts it this way:

 In the distress of our lives, this science has nothing to tell us.
-The questions it excludes on principle are precisely the questions that are most burning in our unhappy age for a humanity abandoned to the upheavals of fate: these are the questions that concern the meaning or lack of meaning of all this human existence 6.
+The very questions it excludes on principle are precisely those that burn most intensely in our unhappy age, for a humanity abandoned to the upheavals of fate: these are the questions that concern the meaning—or lack of meaning—of all human existence 6.

-It is necessary, according to Husserl, to provide a rational
+According to Husserl, it is essential to provide a rational

-Finally, what does science have to tell us about us, human beings, as subjects of freedom?
+Finally, what does science have to tell us about ourselves, as human beings and subjects of freedom?

-First of all, the simple science of bodies has nothing to tell us, since it abstracts from everything that is subjective 8.
+First of all, the natural science of bodies has nothing to say on this matter, as it abstracts from everything subjective 8.

-On the other hand, the sciences of the mind dealing with human being must put out of circuit any axiological stance (which concerns values): Scientific, objective truth is exclusively the observation of what the physical and spiritual world is in fact.
+On the other hand, the sciences of the mind, which deal with human beings, must exclude from consideration any axiological stance—that is, anything concerning values.
+Scientific, objective truth consists exclusively in the observation of what the physical and spiritual world is in fact

-9 Now is it possible for the world and the human being to have any real meaning if the sciences only allow objectivity of this type to be asserted as true?
+9. But is it possible for the world and the human being to have any real meaning if the sciences allow only this kind of objectivity to be asserted as true?

 .

-For example, history, considered in its scientific approach, seems to teach us that rules of life, ideals, norms, are formed like fleeting waves and, like them, are undone, that always reason will turn to unreason and always benefits to plagues
+For example, history, when considered in its scientific approach, seems to teach us that rules of life, ideals, and norms arise like fleeting waves and, like them, dissolve; that reason will always revert to unreason, and that benefits will always turn into plagues

 10.

-It should be noted that the ideal of positivist objectivity has not always reigned.
+It should be noted that the ideal of positivist objectivity has not always prevailed.

-In the past science could claim significance for this European humanity.
+In the past, science could still claim significance for European humanity.
 Why has this changed?
 Why this positivist turn?

-A change actually occurred during the Renaissance: the Middle Ages mode of existence was depreciated.
-Ancient humanity was admired, and people wanted to imitate it.
-What is sought to be imitated is the philosophical form
+A fundamental shift took place during the Renaissance: the mode of existence of the Middle Ages was devalued.
+Ancient humanity was admired, and people sought to emulate it.
+What was pursued in this imitation was the philosophical form

-11 of existence, in other words the fact of freely giving oneself for one's whole life a rule drawn from pure reason.
+11 of existence—in other words, the act of freely giving oneself a rule, drawn from pure reason, to govern one's entire life.

 1 La crise des sciences européennes et la phénoménologie transcendantale, Gallimard, Paris, 1976, trad.
 G. Granet, I,1, p.9